Administrative Data | Agricultural Research Collection – England and Wales

 Population | Individuals living in farming households in England and Wales claiming SPS 2010 subsidy payments; control groups of non-farming individuals living in similarly rural areas. |

 Coverage | England and Wales.
-The AD|ARC dataset for Scotland is coming on stream in 2024 and Northern Ireland will follow. |
+The AD|ARC dataset for Scotland and Northern Ireland will follow. |

 Size | Approx. 170,000 individuals resident in approx. 60,000 farms claiming subsidies in England.
 Approx. 50,000 individuals resident in approx. 18,000 farming households claiming subsidies in Wales. |